Database Operations Guide

 .eq('role', 'admin');

-Index Optimization for Queries
+Index Optimization Queries

 Optimize query performance by creating indexes